mehulagg/gitlab/doc/user/project/milestones/burndown_and_burnup_charts.md

 - Every week, you open the milestone, visualize the progress, identify the gaps, and help your team to get their work done.
-- Every month, you check in with your supervisor, and show the progress of that milestone from the Burndown Chart.
+- Every month, you check in with your supervisor, and show the progress of that milestone from the burndown chart.
 - By the end of the quarter, your team successfully delivered 100% of that milestone, as it was taken care of closely throughout the whole quarter.

 ### How burndown charts work

-A Burndown Chart is available for every project or group milestone that has been attributed a **start date** and a **due date**.
+A burndown chart is available for every project or group milestone that has been attributed a **start date** and a **due date**.

-Find your project's **Burndown Chart** under **Project > Issues > Milestones**, and select a milestone from your current ones, while for group's, access the **Groups** dashboard, select a group, and go through **Issues > Milestones** on the sidebar.
+Find your project's **burndown chart** under **Project > Issues > Milestones**, and select a milestone from your current ones, while for group's, access the **Groups** dashboard, select a group, and go through **Issues > Milestones** on the sidebar.

 NOTE: **Note:**
-You're able to [promote project](index.md#promoting-project-milestones-to-group-milestones) to group milestones and still see the **Burndown Chart** for them, respecting license limitations.
+You're able to [promote project](index.md#promoting-project-milestones-to-group-milestones) to group milestones and still see the **burndown chart** for them, respecting license limitations.

 The chart indicates the project's progress throughout that milestone (for issues assigned to it).

 In particular, it shows how many issues were or are still open for a given day in the milestone's corresponding period.

-The Burndown Chart can also be toggled to display the cumulative open issue weight for a given day.
+The burndown chart can also be toggled to display the cumulative open issue weight for a given day.
 When using this feature, make sure issue weights have been properly assigned, since an open issue with no weight adds zero to the cumulative value.